kutovoy/temporal_crontab_sample/README.md

 And launch CronTabControllerWorkflow locally where temporal service is running (or specify where is it running) with:

     gradle -q execute -PmainClass=crontabpoc.CronTabControllerWorkflowStarter

+To run some implemented tests:

+    gradle clean test

 Check the output of the worker window if you want to read some debugging info or look for the workflow details/history events in the GUI - click [here](http://localhost:8088/) once Temporal server and worker is running.